launchscout/cars-talk/cars.md

 - Supported in all the browsers
 - They are really are just HTML
 - Stylable via CSS (to the precise extent you decide)
-- No framework committment required!
+- No framework commitment required!
 - There may already be one to do what you want

 ---

-# Why are they a good fit with LiveView
+# Why they are a good fit with LiveView
 - LiveView is good at rendering HTML
 - They are HTML
 - Easy integration path